turbocrime/ragu/book/src/guide/gadgets/index.md

 This structure acts as a guard type that ensures the underlying wire has been so-constrained, perhaps by a constructor function or another operation between `Boolean`s.

 More sophisticated gadgets can exist which collect many wires together, preserve more complicated invariants between them and use a richer structure to encode their contents.
-One such gadget could be a [`SpongeState`][spongestate-gadget], which contains the far more complicated type:
+One such gadget could be a `SpongeState`, which contains the far more complicated type:

 ```rust
 pub struct SpongeState<'dr, D: Driver<'dr>, P: PoseidonPermutation<D::F>> {